rsdoiel/antenna/archives/2025/writing_2025.11.md

 date: 2025-03-20, from: Author's Union blog

-Authors Alliance and SPARC have released the first of four planned white papers addressing legal issues surrounding open access to scholarly publications under the 2022 OSTP memo (the “Nelson Memo”).
+Authors Alliance and SPARC have released the second of four planned white papers addressing legal issues surrounding open access to scholarly publications under the 2022 OSTP memo (the “Nelson Memo”).
 The white papers are part of a larger project (described here) to support legal pathways to open access.
 This first paper discussed the “Federal Purpose [&#8230;]

 <br>